Sudan: Human rights

 Since 1983, a combination of civil war and famine has taken the lives of nearly two million people in Sudan.
 It is estimated that as many as 200,000 people had been taken into slavery during the Second Sudanese Civil War.

-Sudan ranks 172 of 180 countries in terms of freedom of the press according to Reporters Without Borders.
-More curbs of press freedom to report official corruption are planned.

-Muslims who convert to Christianity can face the death penalty for apostasy, see Persecution of Christians in Sudan and the death sentence against Mariam Yahia Ibrahim Ishag (who actually was raised as Christian).
+Muslims who convert to Christianity can face the death penalty for apostasy; see Persecution of Christians in Sudan and the death sentence against Mariam Yahia Ibrahim Ishag (who actually was raised as Christian).
 According to a 2013 UNICEF report, 88% of women in Sudan had undergone female genital mutilation.
 Sudan's Personal Status law on marriage has been criticised for restricting women's rights and allowing child marriage.
 Evidence suggests that support for female genital mutilation remains high, especially among rural and less well educated groups, although it has been declining in recent years.
-Homosexuality is illegal; as of July 2020 it was no longer a capital offense, with the highest punishment being life imprisonment.
+Homosexuality is illegal; as of July 2020 it was no longer a capital offence, with the highest punishment being life imprisonment.

 A report published by Human Rights Watch in 2018 revealed that Sudan has made no meaningful attempts to provide accountability for past and current violations.
 The report documented human rights abuses against civilians in Darfur, southern Kordofan, and Blue Nile.
 During 2018, the National Intelligence and Security Service (NISS) used excessive force to disperse protests and detained dozens of activists and opposition members.
 Moreover, the Sudanese forces blocked United Nations-African Union Hybrid Operation and other international relief and aid agencies to access to displaced people and conflict-ridden areas in Darfur.